Intro: Make a Simple Welded Bar Stool

 These pieces were tack-welded together, and then removed from the form to receive a full bead weld on each joint.
-I have this welder, and am mostly self-taught; however, Instructables has a great welding class which has loads of information for anyone wanting to learn the basics.

 They are not shown in these photos, but at this point I drilled several holes in the top of this piece through which the wooden seat will be fastened with screws later on.

 The basics of my welding setup: